Adderbury: Transport

 Adderbury is on the Stagecoach in Oxfordshire Gold route S4 between Oxford and Banbury.
 On weekdays and Saturdays buses run hourly to Kidlington and Oxford, and twice an hour to Deddington and Banbury.
 On Sundays there are four buses a day in each direction.
 Railways briefly pass through the easternmost river meander, the combined Chiltern Main and Cherwell Valley Lines, to the north of which Kings Sutton railway station is connected to the easternmost of three watercourse bridges at Old Twyford by a direct footpath.
 The M40 motorway passes through the north-east of the parish a few miles south of reaching junction 11 adjoining Banbury's town centre.

-Dismantled Banbury and Cheltenham Direct railway

-The former Banbury and Cheltenham Direct Railway, part of the Great Western Railway, was completed in 1881.
-Adderbury railway station was at East Adderbury.
-British Railways closed the station in 1951 and closed the railway to freight in 1964.